asross/cs205-project/README.md

 The basic idea of "teleporting" parallel MCMC is to combine inefficient but unbiased rejection sampling with efficient but biased MCMC.
-On one set of nodes, we run many parallel copies of an inefficient rejection sampler for `s` that only has a probability `\epsilon` of generating a sample.
+On one set of nodes, we run many parallel copies of an inefficient rejection sampler for `s` that only has a probability `ɛ` of generating a sample.
 Whenever we generate a sample, we send it asynchronously via MPI to a shared buffer.

 On another set of nodes, we run many parallel copies of an efficient but biased MCMC sampler that normally uses a symmetric proposal `p(x2|x1)` and accepts proposals with probability `min(1, p(x2|x1)s(x2)/p(x1|x2)s(x2)) = min(1, s(x2)/s(x1))`.
-However, these MCMC samplers are modified to _teleport_ with probability `\epsilon` to a random rejection sample they claim from the shared buffer (which they always accept).
+However, these MCMC samplers are modified to _teleport_ with probability `ɛ` to a random rejection sample they claim from the shared buffer (which they always accept).
 We can see that this modified proposal still satisfies detailed balance: